Over-the-top media services in India: Netflix

 American streaming service Netflix entered India in January 2016.
 In April 2017, it was registered as a limited liability partnership (LLP) and started commissioning content.
 It earned a net profit of ₹2020,000 (₹2.02 million) for fiscal year 2017.
 In fiscal year 2018, Netflix earned revenues of ₹580 million.
 According to Morgan Stanley Research, Netflix had the highest average watch time of more than 120 minutes but viewer counts of around 20 million in July 2018.
 As of 2018, Netflix has six million subscribers, of which 5–6% are paid members.

 India was not affected by Netflix's July 2018 increase in subscription rates for the US and Latin America.
 Netflix has stated its intent to invest ₹600 crore in the production of Indian original programming.
 In late 2018, Netflix bought 150000 sqft of office space in Bandra–Kurla Complex (BKC) in Mumbai as their head office.
 As of December 2018, Netflix has more than 40 employees in India.

-Netflix faces tough competition with other OTT platforms in India such as Amazon Prime Video and Disney+ Hotstar, each of which charge lower subscription rates than Netflix.

 Other OTT providers

-AAO NXT, the first independent OTT platform that originated from Odisha, is a flagship product of Kaustav DreamWorks.
-Apart from the website, they also have application for Android mobiles and TVs.
-The content library of AAO NXT is unique in terms of originality of the content irrespective of the language.
-Short films, movies, and web series can be viewed in their original language along with English subtitles.